edubart/nelua-lang/.github/ISSUE_TEMPLATE/feature_request.md

 Please, before submitting a new issue, verify the following:
  - You have tested it on latest Nelua version from master branch.
  - You have checked that there is no similar feature already implemented or requested.
- - You have checked that the feature is not in the [roadmap](https://github.com/edubart/nelua-lang/projects).

 ---